foxglove/docs/docs/3-visualization/0-introduction.md

 ### Performance

 Display playback and data-streaming performance statistics.
-Displayed only when the "Studio debug panels" [experimental feature](/docs/visualization/introduction#settings#experimental-features) is toggled on in the app settings.
+Displayed only when the "Enable panels and features for debugging Foxglove" setting is enabled in the app settings.

 ![playback performance panel](/img/docs/visualization/panels/studio-playback-performance/panel.webp)